 Unearned Cash Discounts on invoices not paid on time are blatant term violations that continue unabated because most manufacturers accept and ignore them, creating a self-fulfilling result of more late payments that continue without penalty.

 If your company ignores unauthorized deductions, unearned cash discounts, etc., customers will see how far they can push the practices.
 This includes the small-dollar “threshold” deductions you usually write off because the amounts seem too small to spend time on.

-Action: Follow up on even the smaller deductions so customers know that someone is paying attention, plus you will uncover and fix the root causes.
-Double-check cash discounts and make sure customers have earned the discounts by following credit terms, otherwise prove and collect them and come to an agreement.
+Action: Follow up on even the smaller deductions, so customers know that someone is paying attention, plus you will uncover and fix the root causes.
+Double-check cash discounts and ensure customers have earned the discounts by following credit terms, otherwise, prove and collect them and come to an agreement.
 Otherwise, customer payment habits can worsen, these will become a systemic drip of profits, the late payments will continue uncorrected, and hurt your cash flow.

 Trade Promotion and product pricing often represent most of the money and require special attention to ensure that trade promotions are correctly interpreted, especially for CPG manufacturers.
 Because these deals are so significant, the errors also tend to be big.
 Complexity is the enemy of performance.
 If discounts, incentives, and timing are hard to understand, you can bet customers will misinterpret them and make payment errors.
 If your salesmen do not document verbal deals, your deductions – and losses – will skyrocket.